Coupe de la Ligue: Precursors

 Another competition named Coupe de la Ligue existed from 1963 to 1965.
-In 1982, a Coupe d'Eté (Summer cup) was held before the start of the French league season; the cup was won by Stade Laval.
+In 1982, a Coupe d'Eté (Summer cup) was held before the start of the French league season; the cup was won by Laval.
 This tournament continued under the name of Coupe de la Ligue, until 1994, before the beginning of the French season.
 (The 1991 edition was open only for Division 2 Teams).

 History

 The tournament in its last format started in 1994 and was initiated by the professional teams because of their displeasure with the Coupe de France, thanks to its built-in home advantage for teams playing in the lower leagues.
 Entrance to the UEFA Cup, now called the UEFA Europa League, was offered to the winning team.
 Its first winner was Paris Saint-Germain, after their 2–0 victory over Bastia.
 The first final decided by a penalty shootout was in 1996 when Metz beat Lyon.
-The first three finals were held at Parc des Princes; from 1998 edition until 2015, the finals have been held at the Stade de France.
+The first three finals were held at Parc des Princes; from the 1998 edition until 2015, the finals have been held at the Stade de France.
 Strasbourg and Paris Saint-Germain won the competition at both stadiums.
 Gueugnon became the first team below the top division of France to win the cup after beating Paris Saint-Germain in the 2000 final.
 Overall, there were 14 winners of the competition since its inception.

 For over 20 years from its inception, finals of the tournament were only held in the Paris area: the first three were at the Parc des Princes and the rest at the Stade de France.
 This changed in September 2016 when the LFP announced that the next three finals would be held in Lyon, Bordeaux and Lille respectively.
 The LFP suspended the competition indefinitely after the 2019–20 season, to reduce fixture congestion.
 In the last final in 2020, Paris Saint-Germain and Lyon drew 0–0 and the former won 6–5 on penalties.